kseyhan/kseyhan.github.io/_posts/2019-06-11-how-to-setup-a-blog-using-jekyll.md

 To get the tags working you can simply reuse all of the above and make sure that you exchange the site.categories variable with site.tags or simply copy and paste the code from my [github source of truth](https://github.com/kseyhan/kseyhan.github.io).

-If you did it right you should have a category_overview page now looking something like this:
+If done right there should be a category_overview page now looking something like this:

 ![screenshot categories overview](/assets/img/posts/2019-06-11/categories_overview.png){: width="300px"}